piangpimc/piangpimc/README.md

 ## 👋 Hi, I'm Piangpim Chancharunee

-I'm a Master’s student in Data Science & Business Analytics at ESSEC & CentraleSupélec, passionate about applying data to solve real-world problems — from ethical AI to fashion sustainability and operations optimization.
+I'm a Master’s student in Data Science & Business Analytics at ESSEC & CentraleSupélec, passionate about applying data to solve real-world problems, from ethical AI to fashion sustainability and operations optimization.

 ---